Please note: a valid prescription is required for all prescription medication.

 Missed Dose and Timing

-If a dose is missed, take it when remembered unless it is close to the next scheduled dose.
-If it is near the next dose, skip the missed dose and return to the regular schedule.
-Do not take two doses at the same time.
+If you miss a dose, take it when remembered unless it is close to the next scheduled time.
+If it is almost time for the next dose, skip the missed dose and resume your regular schedule.
+Do not take two doses at once.

 Storage and Travel Basics